elastic/logstash-forwarder/README.md

 ## easy deployment

-* all dependencies are built at compile-time (openssl, jemalloc, etc)
+* all dependencies are built at compile-time (openssl, jemalloc, etc) because many os distributions lack these dependencies.
 * 'make deb' (or make rpm) will package everything into a single deb (or rpm)
-* bin/lumberjack.sh makes sure the dependencies are found
+* bin/lumberjack.sh makes sure the dependencies are found when run in production

+## future functional features

+* re-evaluate globs periodically to look for new log files
+* track position of in the log

-## future
+## future protocol discussion

 I would love to not have a custom protocol, but nothing I've found implements what I need, which is: encrypted, trusted, compressed, latency-resilient, and